alexanderkoller/pergamon/src/printfield.typ

 #let print-date(date-dict, options) = {
   let month-entry = date-dict.at("month", default: none)
+  let day-entry = date-dict.at("day", default: none)

-  // Special treatment for "month": It could not be suppressed in parse-date
+  // Special treatment for "month" and "day": It could not be suppressed in parse-date
   // (that was too early, we didn't have the format-reference options yet),
   // so we have to do it here. :/ if "month" in options.suppressed-fields {
     month-entry = none
+    day-entry = none // don't show day without month
+  } else if "day" in options.suppressed-fields {
+    day-entry = none
   }

   let month-str = if month-entry != none {